emaldona/listerforall/README.md

 ========================================
 As an aternative to using ListerForAll application one can also run the CapabilitiesList test application that is part of the jss build.
-For this use the runit.sh shell script.
+For this use the runit.sh shell script if the buildroot version of jss is desired or runits.sh if the system installed jss is the one deired